 Program and Schedule

 The conference opens with investigations of and reflections on understanding the history of the struggle for the vote and other political and legal rights for women.
-Taking seriously the importance of intersectional understandings of gender, and gender politics, we pay particular attention to the linked politics of gender, race, and class.
+The panel carefully examines the linked politics of gender, race, and class in the woman suffrage movement.
 We ask: what is the contemporary significance of understanding the history of gender-based politics and political struggles?

 - Kristin Collins, Professor of Law, Boston University, “Citizenship by Committee: Women’s Nationality Rights in the Post-Suffrage Era“